SzuniSOFT/laravel-rule-groups/README.md

 }
 ```

-Let's say it's no enough for us and we need the nearly same rules but not exactly.
+Let's say it's not enough for us and we need almost the same rules but not exactly.

-We want to validate the billed company inputs only when the user wants different billing company.
+We want to validate the billed company inputs only when the user want to specify different one.

 ```php
 public function register (Request $request) {